zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ### Callable Operator

-We can already construct `function_ref` objects. but to see if it works we need also the call operator.
-Luckly this is an easy task.
-The [proposal][2] describes this operator as follows:
+We can already construct `function_ref` objects.
+But to see if it works, we also need the call operator.
+Luckily this is an easy task.
+The [proposal][2] description for this operator is as follows:

 > `R operator()(ArgTypes... args) const noexcept(noex);`
 > ***Effects:*** Equivalent to: `return thunk-ptr(bound-entity, std::forward<ArgTypes>(args)...);`

-Let us implement exactly that:
+Let us implement precisely that:

 ```cpp
 R operator()(ARG_Ts... args) const noexcept(noex) {